greald/einzellmill/README.md

-[!NOTE]
+> [!NOTE]
-status of this document: work in progress.
+> status of this document: work in progress.
+This docu is lagging behind published code.

 # einzellmill
 ## numerical simulation for moving einzell lens field